rpearce/react-medium-image-zoom/README.md

 1. Clone your fork
 1. Check out a feature branch (`$ git checkout -b my-feature`)
 1. Make your changes
-1. Run `$ make` to compile your changes and build the example
+1. Run `$ yarn run build` to compile your changes and build the example
 1. Test your example (see the "Development" section above)
 1. Push your branch to your GitHub repo
 1. Create a pull request from your branch to this repo's master branch